akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *The river took the weak.
 The Abbot took the strong.
 The war took the rest.*

-'There's no other bird but…' she whispered.
+“There’s no other bird but…“ she whispered.

-'Nothing but Goosie,' Harold finished.
+“Nothing but Goosie,“ Harold finished.

-He didn't say *your mother's goose*.
-He didn't need to.
+He didn’t say *your mother’s goose*.
+He didn’t need to.

 A hot, ungracious thought rose in Beatrice.
-'What business has the King hunting here, anyway?
+“What business has the King hunting here, anyway?
 He has a thousand forests.
 A hundred kitchens.
-Must he come and take what little we have?'
+Must he come and take what little we have?“

-'A crown is a heavy thing,' Harold said gently.
-'Kings must take much, for much is laid upon them.'
+“A crown is a heavy thing,“ Harold said gently.
+“Kings must take much, for much is laid upon them.“

 Beatrice folded her arms.
-'I should like to tell this king what I think of that.'
+“I should like to tell this king what I think of that.“

 Harold almost smiled.
 It was a pale shadow of his old laugh, but it was something.

-'You may keep that thought to yourself.'
+“You may keep that thought to yourself.“

 He tried to rise.
 His hands shook.
 Beatrice saw him brace against the chair, saw the moment of pain cross his face before he hid it.

 She was at his side in three steps.

-'You shouldn't travel that far while the weather is cold.'
+“You shouldn’t travel that far while the weather is cold.“

-'Then I shall send the Reeve.
-He has a sturdy cart and the manner of a village headman.'
+“Then I shall send the Reeve.
+He has a sturdy cart and the manner of a village headman.“

 Beatrice shook her head.
-'The agisters will strip the very shoes from a horse for a grazing tax, and the foresters bleed a man for merely looking at a deer.
+“The agisters will strip the very shoes from a horse for a grazing tax, and the foresters bleed a man for merely looking at a deer.
 And besides, the Reeve has a large, hungry family.
-Goosie would end up in his pot before they even saw the forest.'
-A thought found its way out of her mouth, unintended: *Not for Stanwey, Father.*
+Goosie would end up in his pot before they even saw the forest.“ A thought found its way out of her mouth, unintended: *Not for Stanwey, Father.*

 She looked at the charcoal basket by the hearth, the same basket her father had made for Goosie over ten years ago, now darkened by wear, but the leather strap was still supple.
-The nurse's words echoed: *Only the King or God.*
+The nurse’s words echoed: *Only the King or God.*

-She looked at her father's tired face, at the way his hand still rested on his chest.
+She looked at her father’s tired face, at the way his hand still rested on his chest.
 And just like that, she knew what she must do.

-'Father, I'll take her.'
+“Father, I’ll take her.“

 He shook his head.
-'It's hardly safe for you, daughter.'
+“It’s hardly safe for you, daughter.“

-'I can walk the old Roman road and blend with the charcoal‑bearers.
-Goosie can hide in a basket on my hip.'
-She paused.
-'Besides, I'm on the King's business if anyone asks.'
+“I can walk the old Roman road and blend with the charcoal‑bearers.
+Goosie can hide in a basket on my hip.“ She paused.
+“Besides, I’m on the King’s business if anyone asks.“

 Harold studied her face.

-'Your mother would be proud of you.'
+“Your mother would be proud of you.“

 And for a moment, something flickered in his eyes, the old sharpness, the man who had ridden with kings.

-Beatrice's throat tightened.
+Beatrice’s throat tightened.
 She set down the basket, with a protest from Goosie, and quickly hugged her father fiercely.
 He felt thinner and more frail than he should.

-'Perhaps I should go,' he murmured into her hair.
+“Perhaps I should go,“ he murmured into her hair.

-'Nay, Father,' she said, pulling back, blinking hard.
-'Nay, I'll be home by dark.'
+“Nay, Father,“ she said, pulling back, blinking hard.
+“Nay, I’ll be home by dark.“

 She settled Goosie in the basket and set out.